 School is different for everyone.
 Some people coast through without having to open a book, some don't.
 But either way, everyone will graduate.
 At least, that's how it is in fiction.
 In reality some people just don't graduate.

 This is probably used for good reason, as it's no fun to watch someone drop out, or not earn the credits they need to graduate.
 But it can also be a glaring error when someone who made straight Fs or Ds graduates with their class.
 Sometimes this is Hand Waved as the character doing enough extra credit work to make up for what they missed.
 But even then, this is hard to believe.
 Most teachers will only assign extra credit work to those who are already passing.
-This trope will often go hand-in-hand with Ivy League For Everyone
+This trope will often go hand-in-hand with Ivy League For Everyone.

 In the case of an overly dramatic series, this can be used to create a happy ending.
 This is exceedingly common in American works.

-, and it is restricted to grade levels earlier than high school.
+When it happens in Real Life, this is called Social Promotion., and it is restricted to grade levels earlier than high school.

 Fast Times at Ridgemont High: Jeff Spicoli (Sean Penn) is going to fail his History class, which means he wouldn't graduate.
 However, on the evening of the graduation dance, Mr. Hand shows up at Spicoli's house and informs him that since he has wasted eight hours of class time over the past year, Mr. Hand intends to make up for that time now.
 They proceed to have a one-on-one tutoring session that lasts until Mr. Hand is satisfied that Spicoli has understood the lesson and finally tells him he will pass him with a D (the lowest possible passing grade).